Submission

 Supporting Information (should be submitted as a separate file along with the manuscript; applicable for IR, NMR, MS data, and cartesian coordinates or z-matrix)

-Figures and Tables: Insert all figures and tables in the text.
+Insert all figures and tables in the text.
 Figure and scheme caption/title should be placed beneath the figure and scheme.
 However, table caption/title should be placed on the top.

-Graphical abstract or table of content: Authors should include a graphical abstract as an image file such as JPEG, PNG, BMP while submitting their manuscript
+Authors should include a graphical abstract as an image file such as JPEG, PNG, BMP while submitting their manuscript

 References